Do you modify

 Do I need to heat treat my frame?
 It is up to you whether you want to heat treat your frame.
 We haven’t heat treated the frames that we have modified and have never had any issues.
 This is a decision you would need to make.
 I would recommend asking others that have completed a conversion to see what they have done and how it has worked for them.

 I am having issues getting the Y-piece to align perfectly, it is slightly off.
 What did I do wrong?
 How can I fix this?
-Because there are so many variables on how the conversion is completed (where exactly the frame is cut, where the headstays are exactly placed...etc) this is a typical "problem".
-To get a perfect bolt hole alignment, often the lower frame tubes must be headed and bent slightly.
+Because there are so many variables on how the conversion is completed (where exactly the frame is cut, where the headstays are placed...etc) you may need to heat/bend the lower frame rails to get the bolt holes of the Y-piece in the correct location to line up with the front mount of the engine.
+Also, it is typical for the frame rails to be too wide or too close together to line up with the Y-piece.
+This is a typical "problem".
+To get the lower tubes to align with the Y-piece properly, they may need to be heated and bent slightly.
 To adjust lower frame rail alignment with the Y-piece, apply pressure near the cut end of the tube in the direction you need the tube to move while heating the tube in the area that you want it to bend.
-Apply light to medium pressure and be patient.
+Apply light pressure while heating.
+Be patient!
 It can take 15 minutes or more of heating to get it hot enough to bend.
-You want it to bed primarily due to softening instead of the force applied.
+You want it to bed primarily due to softening instead of the force you are applying to avoid stresses in the tube once it has cooled back down.

 Which chassis’ are the easiest to modify?
 Each conversion does have a different difficulty level.
 In our experience, the 02-07 CR250R, 04-05 CRF250R, and 06-09 CRF250R chassis’ are the easier conversions to complete.